josephbae96/josephbae96.github.io/README.md

-This website has been created by Joseph Bae and is for all intents and purposes used as personal portfolio website.
+This website has been created by Joseph Bae and is for all intents and purposes used as personal portfolio website, as well as a personal blog.

 This website has also been created with Lanyon.